HSZemi/mahlowat/README.md

     - Walk through the configuration process.
         - You need to add all theses, electable groups or candidates, and their answers.
         - Also set the language of the Vote-O-Mat instance.
 If you have not uploaded the files before, no language is going to be available.
 Skip this step for now.
-    - Copy and save the text created by the configuration tool in `config/data.json` (located inside the instance's directory)
+    - Copy and save the text created by the configuration tool in `config/data.json` (located inside the instance's directory).
         - Create the file if it does not yet exis.
 Save it using `UTF-8` encoding.
 You know the drill.
     - Set the display language (e.g. button captions).
 [Learn how to do that](#DisplayLanguage)